kannel-outis/Iroyin_NewsApp/README.md

 - Share Article
 - Webview to view article in InApp Browser
 - reFresh to Load the most recent Articles
-- Save a Specific Article To favorites
+- add Article To favorites

 ## Running The Project